top of page

 INFLATION RIDER

-Generally two riders are offered, one that covers inflation up to 3% annually, this is the more affordable and this more popular rider chosen.
+Generally, two riders are offered: one that covers inflation up to 3% annually, which is the more affordable and more popular option.
 However, a Compound Rider that automatically increases by 5% will double the initial daily benefit every 14 years.
-So, as an example, if you purchased a policy at age 60 with a $100 per day benefit, that daily benefit would be $200 per day when you are 74 in comparison to $154 per day if you chose the 3% Inflation Rider.
+So, as an example, if you purchased a policy at age 60 with a $100 per day benefit, that daily benefit would be $200 per day when you are 74, in comparison to $154 per day if you chose the 3% Inflation Rider.

-Because this coverage is so important, insurance regulators in many states require any purchaser of a long-term care policy to specifically reject the inflation rider if they don't want it.
+Because this coverage is so essential, insurance regulators in many states require that any purchaser of a long-term care policy explicitly reject the inflation rider if they don't want it.

 Nearly all long-term care insurance policies have some form of home health care included in a basic LTC policy.

-The most common long-term care policies are those termed "tax-qualified."
-That means they follow certain consumer-protection guidelines set by the National Association of Insurance Commissioners and the Health Insurance Portability and Accountability Act (HIPAA).
-That also means, that when you use a benefit, it is not considered taxable income.
+The most common long-term care policies are classified as "tax-qualified."
+That means they follow consumer-protection guidelines set by the National Association of Insurance Commissioners and the Health Insurance Portability and Accountability Act (HIPAA).
+That also means that when you use a benefit, it is not considered taxable income.

 In the past, some insurers offered home health care as a rider.
-Now, all tax-qualified basic long-term care insurance policies cover some home health care.
+All tax-qualified basic long-term care insurance policies now cover some home health care.
 If you are among those rare few with a non-tax-qualified policy, ask your insurance agent if you have home health care coverage.

 bottom of page